CyanMARgh/jai-checkers/readme.md

 # checkers
 just checkers for four, nothing fancy

-`tested on compiler version 0.1.070`
+`tested on compiler version 0.1.074`

 # how to build
 There are 3 game interfaces available: Simp (2D for now), kscurses (TUI) and raylib (3D).

+For building any of the versions, you must have the module installed: https://github.com/CyanMARgh/extra-containers.

+For raylib version you must have the bindings module installed: https://github.com/CyanMARgh/raylib-jai-universal.

+For TUI version you must have the module installed: https://github.com/CyanMARgh/kscurses

-For any of them, in first.jai inside the top `#run {}` block, you must specify the desired one.
+To build any version, in first.jai inside the top `#run {}` block, you must specify the desired one.
 For example:

 ```
 ...
 #run {